iahmad-khan/CERN-cloud-dev/README.md

 ./cci-dev.sh restart
 ./cci-dev.sh launch last
 ```
+(Note that you currently cannot use "launch last", and should use "launch" for a full Puppet run, because Neutron image in repository is not yet pushed)

 Note we launched from the 'last' tag, which launches containers from a pre-built image and runs puppet from there (much faster).
 These 'last' images are maintained by the CI system, updated when things get merged to master.